noeca1021/A300/Instructions/AZ-300T01_Lab_Mod03_Implementing Custom Azure VM Images.md

 Interface: **Use Azure Cloud Shell in BASH mode**

-## Exercise 1: Installing and configuring HashiCorp Packer
+## Exercise 1: Creating a custom image

 The main tasks for this exercise are as follows:

-1. Download HashiCorp Packer
+1. Configure a Packer template

-1. Configure HashiCorp Packer prerequisites
+1. Build a Packer-based image

-#### Task 1: Download HashiCorp Packer
+#### Task 1: Configure a Packer template

 1. From the lab virtual machine, start Microsoft Edge and browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using the Microsoft account that has the Owner role in the target Azure subscription.